ACCESS-NRI/model-deployment-template/CONTRIBUTING.md

 In this example, we are using the `ACCESS-OM2` deployment repository's `spack.yaml` from [this commit](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/47bc7bf979c1dfa12a24272cb739117abc50d7ca/spack.yaml).
 We are also modifying one of ACCESS-OM2's model components, namely [ACCESS-NRI/MOM5](https://github.com/ACCESS-NRI/MOM5).
 This model component is available in our [`ACCESS-NRI/spack-packages`](https://github.com/ACCESS-NRI/spack-packages) as the package `mom5`.

-1. Clone and make modifications to the model component `ACCESS-NRI/MOM5`, In this case, the modifications we want to include are on the branch [`development`](https://github.com/ACCESS-NRI/MOM5/tree/development).
-Tags can also be used.
+1. Clone and make modifications to the model component `ACCESS-NRI/MOM5`, In this case, the modifications we want to include are on the branch [`development`](https://github.com/ACCESS-NRI/MOM5/tree/development), specifically the `3e42512eb5c528494527906297078bb91741a14a` commit.
+Tagged commits can also be used.
 2. Create a branch in the model deployment repository `ACCESS-NRI/ACCESS-OM2` - such as `update_mom5_dev_build`.
 3. Make modifications to the `spack.yaml` file - an example diff is below:
    * Firstly, bump the version of the [overall deployment](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/47bc7bf979c1dfa12a24272cb739117abc50d7ca/spack.yaml#L8).
-This version encompasses all changes done in a `spack.yaml`, in the form `CALVER_YEAR.CALVER_MONTH.MINOR`.
+This version encompasses all changes done in a `spack.yaml`, in the form `CALVER_YEAR.CALVER_MONTH.00MINOR`.
 Note that if the PR is created as a Draft, there is no need to bump the overall model version as it is assumed to be a test build:
       * Since this is a minor change, just bump the minor version.
 Hence, it is updated to `@git.2024.03.1`.
       * When that version is bumped, the [associated module projection](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/47bc7bf979c1dfa12a24272cb739117abc50d7ca/spack.yaml#L51) also needs to be updated to `{name}/2024.03.1` as well.
-   * Secondly, update the version of the `mom5` package that was updated earlier, to the `development` branch set in the model component repository:
+   * Secondly, update the version of the `mom5` package that was updated earlier, to the `3e42512eb5c528494527906297078bb91741a14a` commit in the model component repository:
-      * Update the version of the [`mom5` package](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/47bc7bf979c1dfa12a24272cb739117abc50d7ca/spack.yaml#L15) to `@git.development`.
+      * Update the version of the [`mom5` package](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/47bc7bf979c1dfa12a24272cb739117abc50d7ca/spack.yaml#L15) to `@git.3e42512eb5c528494527906297078bb91741a14a`.
+If it was instead a tag, it would be something like `@git.TAG` (for example, `@git.dev_2025.05.12`).
-      * Also update the [associated module projection](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/47bc7bf979c1dfa12a24272cb739117abc50d7ca/spack.yaml#L53) to `{name}/VERSION-{hash:7}` - in this case, `{name}/development-{hash:7}`.
+      * Also update the [associated module projection](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/47bc7bf979c1dfa12a24272cb739117abc50d7ca/spack.yaml#L53) to `{name}/VERSION-{hash:7}` - in this case, `{name}/3e42512eb5c528494527906297078bb91741a14a-{hash:7}`.
 The `{hash:7}` is used so the module doesn't conflict with other versions.
    * The end result should be something like this (note this is a [unified diff](https://linuxhandbook.com/diff-command/#example-3-diff-in-“unified”-context-withu) showing the original and changes that were required):

       ```diff